 Before buying on Amazon, most people check reviews.
 In fact, before buying anything, most people check reviews.

-But sellers are increasingly aware of their power in shifting products.
-Reviews – and more of them – lead to more sales.
-It’s not surprising that there has been a rise in incentivised reviews; that’s when customers get products at a discount or for free in return for a review.
+The rise of the bots only adds to another long-standing problem on Amazon.
+Because reviews – and more of them – lead to more sales, it’s not surprising that there has been a rise in incentivised reviews — when customers get products at a discount or for free in return for a review.